Craftwork2720/kometa-config/README.md

 ```
 in collections folder are my colections and some posters

-## Series (screens show different language but on github is english)
+## Series (screens display different language but on github is english version)
 ![Series](/readme2.png)